 Important.
 After quick research I was unable to find how to enable spelling dictionary in StyleCop Analyzers in VS2017,

 hence “CustomDictionary.xml” file is just a placeholder for now (deleted).
-I will update the post once I find this.
+Seems like Microsoft won’t implement support for custom dictionaries.

 You can easily test if StyleCop Analyzers work by removing method documentation comments and adding extra space after curly braces, and you will see errors highlighted in red right away!
 See screenshot below.

 All in all, just a few small changes and we have Visual Studio 2017 StyleCop Analyzers working in our projects again.
 Happy coding!

 All source code can found on my GitHub.

 A previous blog post about Visual Studio 2015 is here.

 Seems like Visual Studio 2017 versions prior VS 2017 Preview 2 (15.3.0-pre.2.0+26606.0) may not pick up StyleCop.Analyzers ruleset during development and wrongly highlight code in red but would work just fine during the build.